 The family tree may be indicative of an imprinting disorder.
 Sporadic cases with de novo mutations have been reported, as well as autosomal recessive and autosomal dominant patterns of inheritance, complicating genetic counseling.
 In the case of (partial) uniparental disomy, the recurrence risk is probably close to zero.
 In partial duplication, there is a risk of recurrence.

 Early diagnosis and appropriate treatment are crucial.
 Initial treatment mainly involves rehydration and intravenous insulin.
 Some infants however do not require insulin therapy.
 Insulin can rapidly be switched to the subcutaneous route or to continuous insulin pump therapy and discontinued once blood glucose levels have stabilized.
 During relapse of DM, which is poorly characterized, some patients can be treated with diet alone but others require oral sulfonylurea or insulin.

-Rapid catch-up growth is normally achieved through insulin treatment and normal height and weight often reached by two years of age.
+Rapid catch-up growth is normally achieved through insulin treatment and normal height and weight is often reached by two years of age.
 Diabetes may recur in childhood, during puberty, or later in adulthood in about 85% of patients.
-Prognosis is generally good but depends on timely rehydration and adequate control of potential complications.
+Prognosis is generally good but is dependent on timely rehydration and adequate control of potential complications.